betterleaks/betterleaks/README.md

 # Betterleaks

-~~Gitleaks is a tool for **detecting** secrets like passwords, API keys, and tokens in git repos, files, and whatever else you wanna throw at it via `stdin`.
-If you wanna learn more about how the detection engine works check out this blog: [Regex is (almost) all you need](https://lookingatcomputer.substack.com/p/regex-is-almost-all-you-need).~~
+Betterleaks is a tool for **detecting** secrets like passwords, API keys, and tokens in git repos, files, and whatever else you wanna throw at it via `stdin`.
+If you wanna learn more about how the detection engine works check out this blog: [Regex is (almost) all you need](https://lookingatcomputer.substack.com/p/regex-is-almost-all-you-need).

-This is the Betterleaks branch that is fully compatible with the gitleaks v8 library.
-It's a copy of v8 + some renames.
-This branch is intended to be used as an option for those who want a Gitleaks v8.30.0 compatible API.
-This branch will be maintained with minor patches from time to time.

 ```
 ➜  ~/code(master) betterleaks git -v